niclui/writing/_posts/2021-09-12-[Paper-Review]-Squeeze-&-Excitation-Networks.md

 ## Stage 1: Squeeze Module
 We have our set of feature maps, U, which is a tensor with dimensions H'XW'XC'.
 We want to model the interdependencies between the different channels/feature maps.
-To fully capture the interdependencies between different channels, we should ideally include every single value from the different channels.
-However, this means that we will have H'XW'XC' values to work with.
-This is computationally difficult, especially since the number of channels rapidly increase as we go deeper into the CNN.
+The problem is that each channel operates within a local receptive field.
+In other words, each element of a given feature map corresponds with only a specific part of the image.
+This is problematic as we will want to use global spatial information when computing channel interdependencies - if not, we will not be able to identify the interdependence between say, the value of channel 1 in the top right hand pixel, and that of channel 2 in the bottom left hand pixel.

+A simple approach would be to simply use every single feature value in U. While this may improve model performance, it is extremely computationally intensive (we need to work with H'XW'XC' values and C' blows up as we go deeper into the neural network).

-To mitigate this trade-off, we generate channel-wise statistics.
+To mitigate this trade-off, the authors choose to generate channel-wise statistics.
 We can use average pooling to generate a single value for each channel.
 In average pooling, we simply take the average value in a given feature map.
 This allows us to generate a channel descriptor matrix of dimensions 1X1XC'.
 Each channel will be compressed into a single value.
-We have thus squeezed our set of feature maps into a more compact channel descriptor matrix.
+We have thus squeezed our set of feature maps into a compact channel descriptor matrix that contains global spatial information.

 ## Stage 2: Excite Module
 In this stage, we want to make use of the channel-wise information aggregated in the channel descriptor